demizer/gds/doc/spec.rst

 -------------

-If the user has specified multple destination mount points in ``config.yml``, then todrives will sync to those number of mount points concurrently.
+If the user has specified multple destination mount points in ``config.yml``, then gds will sync to those number of mount points concurrently.

 Third-party libraries
 +++++++++++++++++++++